Atherosclerosis

 Atherosclerosis Treatment

-If you have a diagnosis of atherosclerosis, work with your healthcare team to set up a treatment plan that works for you based on your lifestyle, your home and neighborhood environment, and your culture.
+If you have a diagnosis of atherosclerosis, work with your healthcare team to set up a treatment plan that works for you.
+Your plan will be based on your lifestyle, home and neighborhood environment, and culture.
 Your 10-year or lifetime risk assessment is a good way to start the conversation.

 Heart-healthy lifestyle changes